Movatterモバイル変換

 Relationships

-Holton had a string of relationships in the early to mid 1970s.
-In 1977, he dated singer Stella Palmer, with whom he performed his cover version of "Somethin' Stupid" in 1973.
-Holton and Palmer got engaged on 12 March 1977, but on 2 May the same year, Palmer called off the engagement, stating their relationship was not going quite as planned.
+In 1977, Holton dated singer Stella Palmer, with whom he performed his cover version of "Somethin' Stupid" in 1973.
+Holton and Palmer got engaged in March 1977, but in May the same year, Palmer called off the engagement, stating their relationship was not going quite as planned.[citation needed]

-From 1979 he was married to model Donna Campbell.
+From 1979 Holton was married to model Donna Campbell.
 They were amicably separated from 1981 and remained friends, though they were still not divorced at the time of his death.
+Holton later had a relationship with model Susan Harrison who gave birth to his son in 1983.[citation needed]

 At the time of his death, Holton had long separated from Harrison and was engaged to hairdresser Jahnet McIllwain.[citation needed]